 Marketing is no longer a siloed single-dimensional concept.
 It now means grow and retain, articulate value, upsell when needed, learn about customer value triggers, understand his problems (customer success area) and continue to see his resonance to product messaging.
 So marketing in product-led growth companies has evolved.
 This paradigm is contextual to the product and customer’s stage in the product life cycle.

 The massive challenge is that these teams are a combination of product growth managers, data analysts, marketers, and sales.
-This is a unique composition of talents and the current tools and tech simply do not cater to this challenge.
+This is a unique composition of talents, and the current tools and tech just do not cater to this challenge.

 Why and where do PLG SaaS marketing and growth teams fail today?

 Most failures occur in the very first stage of “free trial”.
 Best-case scenarios of successful companies like Dropbox and Asana only have a free trial to paid conversion of about 3-5%.
 Let’s look at some massive inefficiencies of today’s SaaS marketing and how marketers struggle to move the needle.
 All efforts go to a huge waste just at the top of the new SaaS funnel.
 Additionally, if the customer does get past the initial hurdle, more failures occur in the later stages.
 Churn in such cases is most assuredly a foregone conclusion.

 The reasons through post-mortem look simple and, with the benefit of hindsight, look super solvable.
 So here are some findings of a failed SaaS campaigns:

 The email campaign had a low open rate as the subject lines didn’t resonate

 - Paid subscription offers were sent to customers without proper email marketing segmentation, i.e. without checking if they were free trial users.
 Issues are product usage data not being available to the marketer